clicon/clixon-docs/backend.rst

 `validated` for consistency and then `committed` to the `running` configuration.

-A clixon developer writes commit functions to incrementaly upgrade a system state based on configuration changes.
+A clixon developer writes commit functions to incrementally upgrade a system state based on configuration changes.
 Writing commit callbacks is the core functionality of a clixon system.